 Jawgrind ratings, for example, are done in the vacuum that is Star Trek: The Original Series (for me, at least; I can’t speak for others on the show).
 I’m not saying a five-star rating I gave to an episode of that show would compare to a five-star rating of a novel, film, or album3.
 Those episodes are rating on a microcosm version of this scale, and should only be compared to themselves.
 Had I tried to use this universal scale on those episodes, I wouldn’t have had the granularity to usefully describe each one 4.

 I do try to apply this scale to books on Goodreads, films or shows on Netflix, or albums in iTunes5.
 In the case of Netflix or iTunes (and Amazon, even), this has a positive feedback of helping recommendations (though Netflix seems to have given up actually trying to recommend anything despite that whole million-dollar prize thing).
-Even there, I’m sure I’m not as consistent as I like.
+Even there, I’m sure I’m not as consistent as I’d like to be.

 - I cannot, though, say I universally recommend my five star ratings, though.
 Why?
 Because something so well loved by someone may require some very specific tastes.
 That level of enjoyment isn’t necessarily going to be felt by all, but this is why I indicate you might understand me better as a result.↵